 - Promoted Fanboy: All the band are this, to some extent, since they started out as a Stalin cover band and later had Michiro Endo guest at one of their shows and cover one of their songs.
 Both Sakurai and Imai have gone on to perform on stage/record with, have their songs covered by, or (in Sakurai's case) have songs WRITTEN for him by musicians they idolised back when they first started the band.

 - Putting on the Reich: J-Rock seems to have a love affair with faux-Nazi uniforms, presumably for the shock-factor.
-There's a well-known photo shoot◊ from the early days of the band that features Sakurai in one of these, looming over Yoshiki Hayashi of X Japan, who seems to be taking the role of the Distressed Damsel (or Femme Fatale, depending on how you view it).
+There's a well-known photo shoot◊ from the early days of the band that features Sakurai in one of these, looming over Yoshiki Hayashi of X Japan, who seems to be taking the role of the Damsel in Distress (or Femme Fatale, depending on how you view it).

 - Rap Rock / Rap Metal: Overlaps with Spoken Word In Music.
 Aikawarazu no 'Are' no Katamari ga Nosabaru Hedo no Soko no Fukidamari and some sections of My Fuckin Valentine feature Sakurai doing something that, if not "technical" rapping, is very close to it.